How to Manually Sync Audio and Video in DaVinci Resolve (2026 Professional Guide)

 3. The Visual Clap Method: The Industry’s Time-Tested Standard

 If the production followed the "Golden Rule" and utilized a clapperboard or even a simple hand clap, your task is straightforward.
-Use your arrow keys to scrub frame-by-frame until you find the exact moment the clapper sticks make contact.
+Use your arrow keys to scrub frame by frame until you find the exact moment the clapper sticks make contact.
 Once that frame is identified, cast your eyes down to the external audio track on Track 2 and locate the sharpest, most immediate spike.
 Simply slide the audio clip until that spike aligns perfectly with the playhead at that moment of contact.
 It is a simple, mechanical marriage of light and sound.

 4. Sub-Frame Audio Alignment: Finding the Space Between

 Digital video is a series of discrete snapshots, usually moving at 24 or 30 frames per second.
 However, audio is a continuous stream, sampled 48,000 times per second.
 Quite often, the physical "clap" occurs between two frames of video.
 If you align to the nearest frame and still detect a subtle "phasing" effect or a ghostly echo, you are dealing with a sub-frame discrepancy.
 While the Edit Page is primarily frame-locked, you can perform sub-frame nudges in the Fairlight Page.
-Hold Alt while dragging the clip to slide the audio in increments smaller than a single frame, achieving true phase-perfection.
+Hold Alt while dragging the clip to slide the audio in increments smaller than a single frame, achieving true phase perfection.

 5. Waveform Surgery: Boosting the Scratch Track for Visibility

 If your camera’s internal audio was recorded at an incredibly low level, don’t strain your eyes trying to guess where the peaks are.
-Select the clip, open the Inspector, and aggressively boost the volume by 20dB or more.
+Select the clip, open the inspector, and aggressively boost the volume by 20 dB or more.
 This digital gain won't affect your final mix—since you will eventually mute or delete this track—but it makes the visual "mountain peaks" of the waveform pop against the timeline background, making the manual matching process significantly faster and less taxing on your vision.

 6. The "P-B-T" Lip-Flap Technique: Syncing Without a Slate